akshaykhadse/DigitalCognitionBook/_sections/pt2ch01sec03.md

 ## Continuous Random Variables

-If the stochatistc process has a continous random variable as its outcome, then the situation is similar, with one important difference.
+If the stochastic process has a continuos random variable as its outcome, then the situation is similar, with one important difference.
 We can no longer talk about the probability that we observed $$O$$ given $$\theta$$ because in the continuous case $$P(O \mid \theta)=0$$.
 Without getting into